redbadger/awesome-badger/chriswhealy/sha256/testing/README.md

 }
 ```

-When the host environment instantiates the WASM module, a host environment object must be supplied that contains at least a reference to the above function.
+When the host environment instantiates the WASM module, it must supply an environment object that contains at least a reference to the above function.

 ```javascript
 const hostEnv = {